UnsatisfactoryResult/MSX-Fun/Victor HC-80/README.md

 There's a reset button on the back that comes in handy.

 Unfortunately it also has a problematic design detail.
 It uses split RAM.
-The 32KB lives in slot 0-0, whiles the lower 32KB is in slot 0-2.
+The upper 32KB lives in slot 0-0, whiles the lower 32KB is in slot 0-2.
 Be aware that some software or products may not work properly or at all.